 Great.
 Because most people don't do that.

-And if there's one secret to developing focus the kind of focus that helps you smash through your obstacles it's to imagine that you've already achieved your goal.
+And if there's one secret to developing the kind of focus that helps you smash through your obstacles, it's to imagine that you've already achieved your goal.

 Imagine how you would feel, where you would be, what it would look like, and what others would say.

-This is the way to take your goal from being a dry lifeless wish, to a vividly burning desire… A desire that’ll give you the motivation the strength and the mental fortitude to plow through the end as portable challenges that you face.
+This is the way to take your goal from being a dry lifeless wish to a vividly burning desire… A desire that’ll give you the motivation, strength and mental fortitude to push forward, no matter how many obstacles get in your way.

 Action Item: Close your eyes and think deeply about a goal you want to achieve.
-Tell yourself that you’ve ALREADY achieved it.
-Now feel the feelings of happiness and confidence.
-Keeping thinking about the details – where you are, who’s around you, and what you did to achieve this goal.
+Tell yourself that you’ve ALREADY achieved it and feel the happiness and confidence that it gave you.
+Keep thinking about the details – where you are, who’s around you, and what you did to achieve this goal.

-Now that you know exactly what you want, the second step to developing focus is to be grateful.
+Now that you know exactly what you want, the next step to developing focus is to be grateful.

 It might sound strange, but gratitude helps to develop focus because when you're grateful, you train your mind to look for the good in every situation.

 By being grateful, you are focusing on your present situation.
-You become more aware of your present opportunities.
-You become more aware of the people around you that can help you reach your goal.
+You also become more aware of your present opportunities and of the people around you that can help you reach your goal.
 Lastly, being grateful for what you have now helps you see what steps you need to take to achieve your goal.

-So get in the habit of being thankful.
+So, get in the habit of being thankful.
 Be thankful for your hardships.
 Be thankful for where you are in the process.
 Be thankful for your setbacks.
 Be thankful for the people in your life.

-When you're thankful and grateful your mind will start seeing opportunities that he did not see before.
+When you're thankful and grateful your mind will start seeing opportunities that it did not see before.

 So get in the habit of being grateful for your goal before you’ve achieved it.
-It will help build your ability to focus because you’re training your brain to always look for the good in every situation.
+It will help increase your focus because you’re training your brain to stay positive no matter what.

-Action Item: Think about 3 things that you’re grateful right now.
+Action Item: Think about 3 things that you’re thankful for right now.
 To make it even more valuable, think of 3 obstacles you’re facing and list reasons why you’re grateful for them.
 If you need some inspiration you can check out these Things to be Thankful For.

-Ruthlessly cut out “fluff” tasks and focus on the main items to achieve your goals – delegate everything else.
+Ruthlessly cut out “fluff” tasks and focus on the main steps needed to achieve your goals – delegate everything else.

 The best way to do this is to have a to-do list that you actively work on every single day.

-But there are plenty of online applications and apps on your phone you can use to help you be more ruthless with your time.
+But there are plenty of online to-do list apps on your phone you can use to help you be more ruthless with your time.

-The point is that you want to be ruthless with your time and focus your attention on the things he written on your to do list.
-Don't allow distractions or other last-minute items to take you off task unless they are on your to do list.
+The point is that you want to be purposeful with your time and focus your attention on the things written on your to-do list.
+Don't allow distractions or other last-minute items to take you off task unless they are on your to-do list.

-By planning out your day, you are developing the skill of focusing on the important tasks that you’ve defined for yourself ahead of time, rather than letting distractions creep up on and steal your attention.
+By planning out your day, you are increasing your focus on the important tasks that you’ve defined for yourself ahead of time, rather than letting distractions creep up on and steal your attention.

-Do the hard stuff and follow it up with easy stuff.
+Do the easy stuff and follow it up with harder stuff.
 The feeling of accomplishment and confidence will enhance your focus – not deplete it.
 Things like:

-Doing these low-effort things make you feel more accomplished and are a powerful visual cue when you see that your to-do list has things scratched off it.
+Doing these low-effort things makes you feel more accomplished and is a powerful visual cue when you see that your to-do list has things scratched off it.
 You have accomplished things, and this improves your focus!

-Action Items: Right now, do the tasks on your to-do list that would take no more than 2 minutes to do.
+Action Item: Right now, do the tasks on your to-do list that would take no more than two minutes to do.
 Just get them done – now!
 You will see how good it feels.

 Many of us eat too much and too fast.